HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral candidate in Developmental Psychology working in Dr. Linda Smith's Cognitive Development Lab.
-My research focuses on early word learning and object recognition, specifically how the statistical structure of infants' early environments shape learning.
-I am also interested in the application of developmental principles to machine learning.
+I am an expert in human learning and development with 6+ years of experience designing, managing, and executing cutting edge research projects.
+I recently graduated with my PhD in Psychology from Indiana University.
+I work in Dr. Linda Smith's Cognitive Development Lab studying early world learning and object recognition, specifically how the statistical structure of infants' early environments shape learning.

+I am excitedly pursuing a career in behavioral research in industry because I want to directly impact the learning experiences of people on a global scale.
+I am eager to apply my research expertise to enabling learners to reach their full potential with technology!

-I am experienced with secondary data analysis of large corpora as well as experimental design.
-I am proficient in ego-centric data collection, including head-mounted eyetracking.
+I am a wiz at secondary data analysis of large corpora as well as experimental design.
+I am skilled in ego-centric data collection, including head-mounted eyetracking which I have done with participants of ALL ages.
+I am very comfortable with public speaking, and I have given talks and posters at 9 international research conferences.
+I have also been published in top academic journals.

+In my free time, I love to bake and bullet journal.
+I am also passionate about dance — I have been dancing since I was 3!